maduhu/Documentation/Interop Services and Mule/README.md

 # Interop Services

 The various interop service APIs act as proxies and/or provide features such as validation, authentication and data transformation where necessary.
 The services operate based on service specifications provided in both Open API and RAML.
 The services run on Mule community runtime.
-There are four interop micro-services that are mentioned below and several supporting projects.
+There are four interop micro-services (recently two of them: interop-spsp-clientproxy and interop-spsp-backend-services are merged into one interop-scheme-adapter, so total of three services) that are mentioned below and several supporting projects.

 Contents: